icon-community/icon.community/content/blog/2021/2021-12-02-icon-development-roadmap-update-november-2021.md

 ## BTP

-This past month, we made significant progress on Blockchain Transmission Protocol (BTP) integrations with Moonriver, Binance Smart Chain, and NEAR.
+This past month, we made significant progress on Blockchain Transmission Protocol (BTP) integrations with Moonriver, BNB Smart Chain, and NEAR.

 * **Moonriver** — Through our extensive testing with Moonriver BTP integration, we were able to identify and fix a variety of bugs including transaction disorder caused by slow network conditions, unstable socket connections, and mismatched block times.
 A stable version of the Moonriver integration is currently running on testnet, and we plan on pushing it to a production environment testing next week.
-* **Binance Smart Chain (BSC)** — We are putting the finishing touches on the Nexus portal for Binance Smart Chain, and a hard fork has been initiated by the BSC team.
+* **BNB Smart Chain (BSC)** — We are putting the finishing touches on the Nexus portal for BNB Smart Chain, and a hard fork has been initiated by the BSC team.
 Once the hard fork has been completed, the BTP integration with BSC will go live.
 * **NEAR** — The NEAR integration team has completed all the required backend work for BTP integration, and has provided us with a very detailed integration document.
 We are now in the process of adding support for NEAR in the Nexus portal.

 ## ICON 2.0